wasmvision/wasmvision/DEVELOPMENT.md

 Do you want to try out the latest development builds, or work on developing wasmVision itself?
 If so, this is the place for information.

-However, if what you want to do is develop a wasmVision processing module, please see the [PROCESSOR.md document](./PROCESSOR.md).
+Do you want to develop a wasmVision processing module using WebAssembly?
+See the [PROCESSOR.md document](./PROCESSOR.md).

+Otherwise, read on!

 ## Latest builds